-- Professionals contacting the front door cannot remain anonymous when seeking advice or requesting a service and children / young people discussed should be identified to ensure effective advice is provided. - If you have concerns that a child or young person may be in need of urgent protection or in significant harm, then you must ring ChECS and / or the Police (in an emergency on 999) and/or the Emergency Out of Hours Social Work Duty team immediately. - For non urgent contact for a referral or request to the front door, the appropriate portal form needs to be completed.
-There is one for children's social care where you feel the child / young person has reached their threshold for support (upper tier Targeted Help and Statutory / Specialist Help), and there is one for family help (lower tier Targeted Help). - Anything you submit to ChECS that is deemed as meeting threshold for social care will be processed within either two hours or 24 hours as per statutory guidelines dependant on risk. - Anything you submit to the family help team will be processed within 5 working days.
+- Professionals contacting the front door cannot remain anonymous when seeking advice or requesting a service and children/young people discussed should be identified to ensure effective advice is provided. - If you have concerns that a child or young person may be in need of urgent protection or in significant harm, then you must ring ChECS and/or the Police (in an emergency on 999) and/or the Emergency Out of Hours Social Work Duty team immediately. - For non urgent contact for a referral/request to the front door, the Family Help Referral Form needs to be completed. - Anything you submit to ChECS that is deemed as meeting threshold for social care will be processed within either two hours or 24 hours as per statutory guidelines dependant on risk. - Anything you submit to the Family Help Front Door team will be processed within 5 working days.